 Let’s distill this orgy of verbosity into a few rules of thumb:

-1. For small purchases, go with Amazon reviews run through Fakespot.
+1. For small purchases, go with Amazon consumer reviews run through Fakespot.

 2. If you’re buying something expensive, also look it up on a professional review site or good blog.